TarekSw/Emails_Collector/README.md

 #### And a file will be created containing all email addresses of people who comitted to the given repository in the Links.txt file.
-Code can be modified to save emails based on developer name
+Code can be modified to save emails based on developers name.

 ![Links File](img/devfile.png)